 I am also a two-time heart transplant recipient, heart failure survivor, and co-founder of the HeartLife Foundation of Canada whose mission is to engage, educate, and empower the voices of those living with heart failure.

-I am currently an Assistant Professor in the Faculty of Education at the University of British Columbia and Director of the Assessment for Learning in Immersive and Virtual Environments (ALIVE) Research Lab.
+I am an Associate Professor in the Faculty of Education at the University of British Columbia and Director of the Assessment for Learning in Immersive and Virtual Environments (ALIVE) Research Lab.

 Agency and identity development are central tenets of my scholarship and a key role in shaping my identity as a woman, researcher, and person with a medical disability.
 I advance my interdisciplinary scholarship by engaging in 3 questions: How do we learn?
 Does technology make a difference?
 How does technology impact our agency as humans?